mike-fmh/GCC-Integration/_sources/index.md

 ## Manual Install

 - To manually install, visit the [latest GitHub release](https://github.com/mike-fmh/gcc-integration/releases) and download the `.jar`.
-Open `PyCharm --> Settings --> Plugins`, click the Settings cog and choose "Install Plugin from disk..."
+Open `PyCharm --> Settings --> Plugins`, click the Settings cog and choose `Install Plugin from disk...`

-Note that each version of PyCharm needs a specific plugin file, for example versions ending in 231 will only be compatibility with PyCharm version 231.
+Note that each version of PyCharm needs a specific plugin file, for example the plugin version ending in 231 will only be compatibility with PyCharm version 231.

 ----